North Western Gossner Evangelical Lutheran Church: History

-Foundation Day Of The Church
+Establishment

-The missionaries reached Ranchi on 2nd Nov 1845.
+The missionaries reached Ranchi on 2 November 1845.
 They worked very hard for five years and there were many inquiries, but nobody accepted Jesus Christ, and as a result, the missionaries were very disappointed.
-The missionaries wanted permission to go to some other place for mission work, but Father Gossner asked them to continue preaching and depending on the Holy Spirit in conversations in Chottanagpur.
+The missionaries wanted permission to go to some other place for mission work, but Johannes Gossner, leader of the Gossner Mission, asked them to continue preaching and depending on the Holy Spirit in conversations in Chottanagpur.
 So the missionaries continued to preach.

-After five years, four Oraon people, Doman Tirkey, Ghuran, Bandhu and Kesko found the pamphlet distributed by the missionaries and they were struck by the missionaries' claim in the pamphlet that Jesus is Lord and He is alive.
+After five years, four Oraon people, Doman Tirkey, Ghuran, Bandhu, and Kesko, found the pamphlet distributed by the missionaries and they were struck by the missionaries' claim in the pamphlet that Jesus is Lord and He is alive.
 They went to the missionaries and asked about Jesus.
 The missionaries and four Oraon people had many serious discussions about Jesus Christ and the missionaries answered many questions, but the four Oraon people struggled with one question: they wanted to see Jesus Christ face to face because the missionaries had claimed that Jesus is alive.
 Both the missionaries and the four seekers were frustrated on this question.
 When the missionaries could not convince the four seekers on the point that Jesus is alive, the four wanted to quit seeking Him.
 It was very difficult for the missionaries; after five years of dedicated work, they had four genuine seekers, people who wanted to see Jesus Christ before being baptized.
 Therefore, they requested that the seekers pray together before they went away.
 In this prayer with great burden and passion, something happened.
 The seekers said that they had seen Jesus and now they were ready to take baptism.
 Apparently, when the prayer ended, the Lord Jesus gave vision to the four seekers and they were convinced.
 These Oraon people were baptized on 9 June 1850.

-Day of Autonomy 10 July 1919
+Autonomy

-When the First World War broke out in 1914 the Gossner mission faced another crisis.
+When World War I broke out in 191,4 the Gossner mission faced another crisis.
 All the German missionaries returned to Germany and the church was without leadership.
 For four years there was great struggle in the church.
-The National missionary society tried to help the church.
-Their efforts finally led to the AUTONOMY of the church on 10 July 1919.
+The national missionary society tried to help the church.
+Their efforts finally led to the autonomy of the church on 10 July 1919.
 It is an important milestone in the history of the church that the ordinary people of the church took upon themselves the difficult responsibility of an independent church.
 The Gossner Church became one of the first three churches in Asia which attained autonomy as early as 1919.
-The autonomous Church continued to grow under the leadership of tribal people of Chottanagpur.
+The autonomous church continued to grow under the leadership of tribal people of Chottanagpur.

-Nepal

-NWGEL Church has eight congregations in Nepal.
-The majority of the people are from the Oraon tribe.

 Women's ministry

-On 15 November 2010, Chonhen Minz was appointed as the first woman priest of North Western Gossener Evangelical Lutheran Church, Ranchi.
-She graduated from Ranchi University, and studied Theology in Chennai from 1994 to 1998.
+On 15 November 2010, Chonhen Minz was appointed as the first woman priest of the NWGEL Church, Ranchi.
+She graduated from Ranchi University, and studied theology in Chennai from 1994 to 1998.
 Prior to her appointment, she was engaged in missionary work in the state of Chhattisgarh.